Father recounts Iowa amusement ride accident that killed son

 “When it flipped over, all of us were trapped in the safety seat belts," he said.
 "I see the silhouettes of my sons trying to grab each other, grab us.
 They want us to help them.
 We couldn't do it.”

-Michael Jaramillo died Sunday from his injuries, and another minor was hospitalized in critical condition, the Altoona Police Department said Monday.
-Two other riders suffered minor injuries.
+Michael Jaramillo died Sunday from his injuries, and the morning news program reported that his older brother was hospitalized in critical condition in a medically-induced coma.
+Two other riders who were also family members suffered injuries.

 “I feel like Adventureland robbed me of my baby,” said Sabrina Jaramillo, Michael’s mother.
 “I will never get a chance to see him grow up.”

+The cause of the accident — the second deadly incident on the ride in five years — is under investigation.
+A representative from the Polk County Medical Examiner’s office said Tuesday that Michael Jaramillo's autopsy was still underway.

+Nationally, the Consumer Product Safety Commission is only aware of 17 deaths associated with amusement attractions since 2016, agency spokeswoman Patty Davis said Tuesday.
+Injuries that require emergency room visits are far more common, averaging 34,700 per year from 2017 to 2019 before plummeting during last summer’s coronavirus-related park closures, she said.

-Adventureland said the ride has been closed since the accident and that the family-owned park is cooperating with investigators.
-Attorney Guy Cook, who represents Adventureland in personal injury cases and is assisting with the park’s response, said the inquiry would be comprehensive.
+Adventureland said the ride has been closed since the accident and that the family-owned park is cooperating with an investigation by state inspectors.
+Attorney Guy Cook, who is assisting with the park’s response, said the inquiry would be comprehensive.

 “Safety is the number one priority at Adventureland,” Cook wrote in a text message.
 “The Raging River ride has been in operation for nearly four decades.
 It is a safe ride.”

-Altoona is a city of 20,000 people just east of Des Moines.
-The park, whose roller coasters can be seen from Interstate 80, expects around 600,000 visitors this year.

-The Raging River has been a staple of the park since 1983, when then-Gov. Terry Branstad took one of the inaugural rides.
+The Raging River has been a staple of the park since 1983.
 Adventureland advertises the ride as a “great way to cool off with the whole family,” warning participants may get soaked.

 In June 2016, seasonal employee Steve Booher, 68, and another worker helping riders in and out of boats were jerked off their feet when the ride began moving unexpectedly.
 Booher fell onto the conveyor belt about 3 feet (1 meter) below and became wedged between a boat and a concrete sidewall, where his head was repeatedly rammed until the ride’s operator shut it down.